Battle of Dhu al-Qassah

 The Battle of Dhu al-Qassah took place in the area of Dhu al-Qassah, located approximately 36 km east of Medina, in the Medina Province, in the central-western part of Saudi Arabia, from 25 to 30 July 632.
-It pitted the forces of the Rashidun Caliphate led by the Caliph Abu Bakr As-Siddiq against the rebel apostates led by General Hibal ibn Khuwailid.
+It pitted the forces of the Rashidun Caliphate led by the Caliph Abu Bakr against the rebel apostates led by General Hibal ibn Khuwailid.

 This battle, comprising four engagements resulted in a victory for the Rashidun Caliphate, marking the beginning of the Wars of Apostasy, the withdrawal of the apostate rebels to the Abraq area and a consolidation of Abu Bakr As-Siddiq's legitimacy in his new role as caliph.

 Background

-Situation following the death of Prophet Muhammad
+Situation following the death of Muhammad

-After the death of the Prophet of Islam, Muhammad, on June 8, 632, Abu Bakr As-Siddiq was appointed as the successor to lead the newly emerging state.
+After the death of the Islamic prophet Muhammad, on June 8, 632, Abu Bakr was appointed as his successor to lead the newly emerging state.
 However, the tribes of the Arabian Peninsula, which had mostly submitted and become Muslim under Muhammad from 631 abandoned Islam after his death, expelled the Zakat collectors, and triggered widespread apostasy affecting all the tribes of Arabia with the notable exception of the inhabitants of Mecca, Medina, and the Banu Thaqif of Ta'if.
 Some clans entirely renounced the faith, while others were divided between those who abandoned the belief and those who remained loyal.

 Two self-proclaimed prophets, Tulayha ibn Khuwaylid and Musaylima ibn Habib, as well as a false prophetess, Sajah bint Al-Harith, fueled this apostasy.
-Musaylima ibn Habib had long been known as an impostor, while Tulayha ibn Khuwaylid began proclaiming himself a prophet during Muhammad's illness.
+Musaylima had long been known as an impostor, while Tulayha began proclaiming himself a prophet during Muhammad's illness.

 The main threat to Medina came from Tulayha ibn Khuwaylid and the tribes of central, western, and northern Arabia that followed him.